val-beresneva/GitDocs/src/snapshotting/add.md

 in the index.

 `revert`
-This has a very similar UI to *update*, and the staged information for selected paths are reverted to that of the `HEAD` version.
+This has a very similar UI to *update*.
+The staged information for selected paths are reverted to that of the `HEAD` version.
 Reverting new paths makes them untracked.

 `add untracked`